 • a score of 600 or higher on the paper-based (PBT) version of the test.

-Some departments offering graduate and professional degrees may require an English Proficiency Evaluation regardless of your TOEFL Score.
-All applicants submitting an IELTS score in lieu of a TOEFL score are required to take an English Proficiency Evaluation.
+Some departments offering graduate and professional degrees may require an English Placement Evaluation regardless of your TOEFL Score.
+All applicants submitting an IELTS score in lieu of a TOEFL score are required to take an English Placement Evaluation.

 Requirements for Teaching Assistants

-The ESPA and the ELPT are separate from the English Proficiency Evaluation, which also may be required.
+The SPEC test is separate from the English Placement Evaluation, which also may be required.
 Affected students will receive more information about these exams from their academic departments.
 Research assistants are not required to take these tests.